 Human Resources Manager

 This role will require a strong and experienced leader with a proven ability in managing and developing teams and services and will require a self-driven energetic HR professional able to work with a diverse range of employees.
-This person will be responsible for managing relationships with unions, investigating and resolving industrial relations issues, recruitment, retention, talent management, training and development, change management and succession planning.

 - Regulatory compliance - To coordinate the development and implantation, in consultation with the key stakeholders, national policies and guidelines in relation to HRM, GDPR and Health & Safety ensuring that they are fully compliant with legal and regulatory requirements and codes of practice/conduct.

 - Workforce Planning and Recruitment - to ensure the recruitment and development of high-calibre staff who will be active and creative in furthering the vision and achieving the aims of the business.

 - Liaise with the relevant Trade unions, and other appropriate bodies on matters which impact on the national organisation.

 - Change Management - to drive and support change within the organisation at all levels by actively collaborating with key change drivers at national and local level empowering them to drive change, share learning and encourage collaboration across the organisation